SabreBirdOne/BlasterBrowser/docs/database_schema.md

 A blaster can be designed by 0 to many designers.
 A designer can design 0 to many blasters

+A blaster can have 1 to many launch mechanisms.
+A launch mechanism is used in 0 to many blasters.

 A shop can have have 0 to many listings.
 A listing can only be from one shop.

 A blaster listing can have 0 to many different blasters.
 A blaster can be in many listings.

 **Other considerations**